cnizzardini/cakephp-swagger-bake/src/Lib/Annotation/README.md

 ### @SwagEntityAttribute
 Class level annotation for customizing Schema Attributes.
 [Read the comments](SwagEntityAttribute.php) to see all supported OpenAPI properties.
-Note that the attribute does not have to exist in our entity.
-You can adhoc attributes as needed or [Virtual Fields](https://book.cakephp.org/4/en/orm/entities.html#creating-virtual-fields).
+Note that the attribute does not have to exist in your entity.
+You can add adhoc attributes as needed or [Virtual Fields](https://book.cakephp.org/4/en/orm/entities.html#creating-virtual-fields).

 ```php
 /**